no-glue/hashing/README.md

 hashing
 =======

-This repository deals with different hashing techniques like Open addressing - double hashing, Cuckoo Hashing, etc
+This repository deals with different hashing techniques like Open addressing - double hashing, Cuckoo Hashing and Seperate Chaining